maxime-tournier/maxime-tournier.github.com/notes/cholesky.md

 The process of orienting the adjacency graph as a DAG will **reverse** some edges in the graph, which corresponds to **transposing** their matrix block.
-After the DAG is obtained, operations on predecessor/successor vertices will be achieved using the in/out edges of each vertex.
+After the DAG is obtained, operations on predecessor/successor vertices will be achieved through the in/out edge sets.
 Depending on which matrix block is needed, some matrix transposing might be required, for instance:

 <div class="algorithm" markdown="1">